 ways and means.
 The chief revenue and appropriations committee in the Senate.
-The committee is responsible for deciding the ways in which state monies will be spent and the means that will be used to raise the tax revenues.
+The committee is responsible for recommending how state monies will be spent and the means that will be used to raise the tax revenues.

 WHIP.
 An assistant to the majority or minority leader, the duties of the whip include counting votes, checking attendance and maintaining caucus discipline on partisan issues and procedural questions.